A WALK THROUGH THE SACRED GROVE

 The dark silhouettes of trees draw the eye and add to the vertical composition while the complementing orange and blue tones tie the piece together nicely.

 Robert works chiefly in photography, while Linda is a painter.
-We love her depiction of the Sacred Grove for its realism.
+We love her depiction for its realism.
 In her work, there is no shining beacon, just the forest on a spring morning.

 Linda also chooses an interesting angle for this piece.
 While many sacred grove pictures focus on entering the patch of forest, Linda has chosen the angle of exiting.
 After all, as miraculous as the First Vision was, nothing really happened until Joseph Smith acted on the revelation he had received.